Golffzza/Golffzza/README.md

 ## 👨‍💻 About me

 - 🎓 Computer Science student at **Naresuan University**
-- 💻 Building full-stack web applications with **Next.js, React, TypeScript, and JavaScript**
+- 💻 Building web applications and software projects with modern technologies
-- 🗄️ Working with **PostgreSQL, Prisma ORM, and application APIs**
+- 🗄️ Interested in working with databases, APIs, and data workflows
-- ⚙️ Exploring **Docker, Airflow, data pipelines, and cloud technologies**
+- ⚙️ Exploring Docker, cloud technologies, and data engineering tools
-- 🌱 Learning by building projects that solve practical problems
+- 🌱 Learning through hands-on projects, debugging, and continuous improvement

 ---